 - Initially listening carefully to you about what is causing your difficulties and any impact these are having upon your studies or university life generally

 - Working with you to put a plan together which may involve signposting and referrals to appropriate support.
 This may include a referral to one of our Mental Health Advisers or Counsellors or support external to the College.

 - Supporting you with liaising your academic department when personal difficulties are affecting your studies

 If you are managing a longer-term mental health condition, such as Generalised Anxiety Disorder, Depression, Panic Attacks, Bipolar Disorder or Schizophrenia, you may also be entitled to support from the Disability Service.

 Wellbeing Advisers are specialist practitioners who offer mental health advice and support to students with personal, emotional or mental health issues.
-Come and see them at a drop-in or make an appointment.
+Contact a Wellbeing Adviser by emailing wellbeing (@gold.ac.uk).